SiouxsieAsylum/datetime/README.md

 This is the first version of an application meant to make planning events easier.
 This way, everyone knows who is coming to any event you set, and when.

+##MVP

+A user authenticated app where you can CRUD events and invite people to them, and that will email (bonus: notify!) you when the event is close.

 ## Format/Pages Necessary

 ### Home Page
   * A calendar that can be touched/clicked
-  * An RSSfeed of changes to any of your events since you last logged in
+  * A feed  of changes to any of your events since you last logged in

 ### Profile Page
   * Picture/Name/Etc.
-  * A list of events you are a part of
+  * A list of events you are a part of/hosting
+  * Tabs of events

 ### Event Page
   * Picture, Title